Self directed support - personal budgets

-What is a Personal Budget (PB)?
+What is a personal budget (PB)?

-The new way of providing support means everyone eligible will be given a PB, which covers the cost of the care they require.
+This way of providing support means everyone eligible will be given a PB, which covers the cost of the care they require.
 This budget can be used in ways that are right for them to meet their support needs.
-So, if they want to employ a personal support worker to help them remain in their own home, or they want someone to help them attend adult education classes, or leisure activities to help them develop their skills and interests, they could do this.
+So, if they want to employ a personal assistant/support worker to help them remain in their own home, or they want someone to help them attend adult education classes, or leisure activities to help them develop their skills and interests, they could do this.

 How can I receive my PB?

 People can either manage the budget themselves as a direct payment via a pre-paid card, a trusted member of their family can manage it, or the council can help them manage the money and services for them.

 From December 2014 Hillingdon will be transferring to a new pre-paid card provider, pre-paid financial services.

 The allocation of the PB is based on the information provided during the assessment which is completed with a social worker.
 During the assessment the following information will be recorded:

 - support needed to manage personal care and day to day activities

 - involvement in the community

 - support received from family, friends and other local people or services